gdeol4/gdeol4/README.md

 * [Mutating Selfies - Generating novel drugs](https://share.streamlit.io/gdeol4/mutating-selfies/app.py) — A quick streamlit web app I built using RDKit which showcases the ability of the STONED SELFIES algorithm to generate novel drug molecules using genetic algorithms instead of a GPU.

 * [Toxic SMILES](https://toxic-smiles.onrender.com) — I deployed a dockerized machine learning web app on Microsoft Azure.
 The app is built using RDKit, Flask, Scikit-learn, and a logiostic regression model which I trained on the Tox21 dataset.
 My model achieves an accuracy of 96.4%.

-* [AutoML for drug discovery](https://share.streamlit.io/gdeol4/pycaret_solubility/mol_sol.py) — I built this streamlit web app to showcase the use of AutoML for drug discovery.
-The app uses PyCaret for quick machine learning model prototyping and RDKit to handle and process molecular data.
-However, due to memory leaking and streamlit's minimal memory allocation, the web app will crash after a certain number of uses.
-The cost of hosting this app elsewhere would simply be too much at the moment.

 #### Blog posts
 * [Living and Computing on the edge](https://towardsdatascience.com/living-and-computing-on-the-edge-a-brief-introduction-to-federated-learning-a3c07bda21c0)